-At December 31, 2023 and 2022, we had consolidated cash and temporary investments of \$29.9 million and \$40.2 million, respectively.
-Our primary cash requirements include working capital, capital expenditures, the funding of any declared cash dividends and principal and interest payments on indebtedness.
+As of December 31, 2024 and 2023, we had consolidated cash and temporary investments of \$24.3 million and \$29.9 million, respectively.
+Our primary cash requirements include working capital, capital expenditures, the funding of any declared cash dividends and principal, and interest payments on indebtedness.

-At December 31, 2023 and 2022, cash and temporary investments included \$18.2 million and \$18.3 million held by foreign subsidiaries based in the local currency, respectively.
+Cash and temporary investments included \$18.2 million held by foreign subsidiaries based in local currency for the years ended December 31, 2024 and 2023.
 We do not currently have plans to repatriate undistributed foreign earnings to the United States and have not determined any timeline or amount for any such future distributions.